End of Tenancy Cleaning Advice and DIY Tenant Tips

 “Wear and tear is damage that naturally and inevitably occurs as a result of normal wear or ageing.
 It is used in a legal context for such areas as warranty contracts from manufacturers, which usually stipulate that damage from wear and tear will not be covered.” – Definition of “Wear and Tear” @ Wikipedia

 While certain types of damage might fit under “fair wear and tear”, dents, finger marks, cracks etc. are where the many risks of deposit deduction lay.
 Tenancy repairs a natural part of ending your lease.

 It is important to understand that it in favour of your landlord for his/her rental property to be professionally cleaned by hiring end of tenancy cleaners.
 This means that

 * Important note:

-Bare in mind, that it is in your landlord’s best of interest to ensure his/hers excellent property condition, by hiring a professional cleaning company at your expense.
+Bear in mind that it is in your landlord’s best of interest to ensure his/her excellent property condition, by hiring a professional cleaning company at your expense.

 The end of a tenancy is stressful both for tenants and landlords.
 Inexperienced renters are often the subject of abuse and scam attempts from their letting agent or landlord.
 Compared to the risk of various deductions, This is why the basic end of tenancy cleaning tips and know-how are mandatory for the well-being of renters.